hyperjumptech/monika/docs/src/pages/guides/notifications.md

 ## Configurations

 Notifications can be sent through multiple channels and mail accounts, each are defined through configuration such as in the file `config.json.example` below.
+All you need for having a notification is set these configurations.

 ```json
 "notifications": [